WABG (AM)

-WABG (960 AM) is an American radio station broadcasting a delta blues and classic rock format and licensed to serve the community of Greenwood, Mississippi, United States.
-The station is currently owned by SPB LLC.
+WABG (960 kHz) is an American AM radio station broadcasting a Delta blues and classic rock format.
+Licensed to serve the community of Greenwood, Mississippi, United States, the station is owned by SPB LLC.

 History

 The station was assigned call sign WJGJ on December 29, 2004.
 On May 10, 2005, the station changed its call sign back to WABG.
 Previously the station broadcast a talk radio format.